Edit Blog Post

 For me it was quite literally a wake-up call.

 Early one morning late last year I was rudely awoken by the clock-radio, ABC headlines brashly announcing that since 1972 half of all the world’s animals had died.

 At first, in my semi-conscious state, I figured this wasn’t all that surprising.
 Wild animals aren’t renowned for their longevity and most struggle to reach the forty odd years that I had already greedily attained.
 On listening more intently, though, I realised that no, they really were saying that there were now only half as many animals on Mother Earth as there had been back when Donny Osmond could still send girls weak at the knees.

-The one glaring exception to this rule was Homo sapiens, whose numbers in the same time had funnily enough doubled, and it was heavily hinted that the reason for this dramatic drop might just be us.
+The one glaring exception to this rule was Homo sapiens, whose numbers in the same time had funnily enough doubled, and it was heavily hinted that this might not be entirely coincidence.